Last updated:

 • Nursing homes: offer the same services as residential care homes, as well as having trained nurses for specific nursing care needs

-• Short break centres: provide short term care for physically disabled adults, with trained staff and interesting activities and outings
+• Short break centres: offer short-term care for adults with disabilities, with trained staff and engaging activities and outings

 • Dementia registered care homes offer specialist care for people with dementia.